smoketurner/serverless-vpc-plugin/README.md

   - serverless-vpc-plugin

 provider:
+  # you do not need to provide the "vpc" section as this plugin will populate it automatically
   vpc:
     securityGroupIds:
       -  # plugin will add LambdaExecutionSecurityGroup to this list
     subnetIds:
-      -  # plugin will add the provisioned "Application" subnets
+      -  # plugin will add the "Application" subnets to this list

 custom:
   vpcConfig: